FULBRIGHT-ENVIRONMENTAL PROTECTION AGENCY AWARD

 - Addressing climate change evidence needs

 - Protecting and restoring our natural environment

-Applications should be relevant to the national environmental policy context & implementation of the UN Sustainable Development Goals in Ireland.
-Relevant applications considering how best to integrate the use of Earth observation (e.g. COPERNICUS) are particularly welcome.
+Applications should be relevant to the national environmental policy.
+In this context, applications relevant to the implementation of the UN Sustainable Development Goals or those considering how best to integrate the use of Earth observation (e.g. COPERNICUS) are particularly welcome.

 Fulbright is seeking excellent applicants with strong leadership potential and a commitment to the Fulbright ethos.

 - Must be an Irish Citizen, or an E.U. citizen who has lived in the ROI for the last 5+ years

 - Must be a current or prospective postgraduate student with a minimum 2.1, a current post doctorate, or a professional with 5 years relevant experience

 - Must have a clear course of study

 - Must have a clear understanding of what it means to be a Fulbrighter